otago-polytechnic-bit-courses/ID511001-programming-2/lecture-notes/05-file-management.md

 }
 ```

-**Why this matters.** Notice `LoadContacts` and `SaveContacts` take a file path and a list, and return a file path and a list.
+Notice `LoadContacts` and `SaveContacts` take a file path and a list, and return a file path and a list.
 Neither one mentions a `TextBox` or any other control.
 This is the same rule from Module 04, applied to file access instead of a calculation: reading and writing files is exactly the kind of thing that belongs in a plain method, called from an event handler, never mixed into it.

 A genuine limitation worth knowing about: this simple approach breaks if a field itself contains a comma (an address like `"Wellington, New Zealand"` would be split into two fields by mistake).
 Real-world CSV handling deals with this using quoted fields, and libraries like **CsvHelper** exist specifically to handle those edge cases correctly.
 For this course's data, where fields don't contain commas, the simple `Split(',')` approach above is fine, but it's worth knowing the simple version has that limit.